 I absolutely hate the allowance of dogs at that beautiful FAMILY park!!
 Its a family park not for dogs.

-Aggressive dogs, sicknesses and illness that can be transmitted since you never know what kind of veterinary care (or lack thereof) other dogs have had impact on wildlife excrement conflict with runners & bikes
+Aggressive dogs, sicknesses and illness that can be transmitted since you never know what kind of veterinary care (or lack thereof) other dogs have had

 It can be tough when people bring aggressive dogs.